ciodar/deep-compression/README.md

   │
   ├── train.py - main script to start training
   ├── test.py - evaluation of trained model
   │
+  ├── compression/ - directory containing all the compression logic │   ├── pruning.py - implementation of ThresholdPruning and a calculation of │   ├── quantization.py - DataLoader for MNIST
+  │   └── huffman_encoding.py - DataLoader for CIFAR 100
+  │
   ├── configs/ - directory of saved model configurations for various datasets and models ├── config.json - default working configuration file for training